Isadora-URSS/Aliucord-themes/Yamato (Shexyo)/README.md

-This theme uses a image made by Shexyo, support their Patreon: https://patreon.com/shexyo.
-Thos theme makes use of white, blue and red colors extracted of the background.
+This theme uses a image made by Shexyo, support their Patreon: https://patreon.com/shexyo (WARNING: THIS ARTIST MAKES NSFW ARTS, GO ON YOUR OWN RISK).